PingYenChen/PowerBIProject-BikeSalesDashboard/README.md

 a) Show total order & revenue by each customer.

-b) Show customer gender, incom level and occupation details.
+b) Show customer gender, income level and occupation details.

 c) Show order & revenue from time to time